ebowman/api-first-hand/README.md

 1. No security extractor or unmarshaller with the same name already exists
 2. The developer issues `playScalaSecurity` or `playScalaMarshallers` sbt command

+API-First-Hand features an Activator template hosted by [Lightbend](https://www.lightbend.com/activator/template/api-first-hand), the company behind Scala, Akka, Play Framework, and Lagom.

+## Build Status: Beta

+Enable API-First-Hand with the [api-first-hand](http://www.typesafe.com/activator/template/api-first-hand) activator template; the version in this repository is under active development.

+### Project Goals/Vision
+The overarching objective for API-First-Hand is to enable you to generate all of these from a Swagger specification:

+- Play route files
+- Generators of random test data
+- Wrappers for Play route files to convert semantics from HTTP-related to domain-related (controller_base)
+- Skeletons for the domain-driven controller implementation
+- Model classes and validation rules
+- Unit tests for invalid and valid parameter sets
+- Security extractors (if needed)
+- Skeletons for custom deserializers (if needed)

+## More About the Activator Template
+The template contains the following:

+- `tutorial` folder with HTML tutorial
+- `public/swagger` folder containing static files needed for the Swagger UI
+- `project` folder containing a pre-configured `plugins.sbt` file with a definition of all required resolvers and plugins
+- `conf` folder with the following customized contents:
+    * `routes` file with route configuration for Swagger UI, example specification, and commented out links to other examples
+    * `example.yaml`, a demo Swagger specification.
+The specification has a dummy implementation in the `app` folder.
+    * `examples` folder containing additional Swagger specification examples that each represents some aspect of the Api-First-Hand plugin in more detail.
+For the plugin to pick up the specification, move it into the `conf` folder.
+You can have multiple Swagger specifications in the `conf` folder at the same time.
+- `app` directory with following template implementations:
+    * `controllers/Swagger.scala` - a backend side of the Swagger UI
+    * `generated_controllers/example.yaml.scala` - a dummy implementation of the example controller.
+Will be (re)generated if deleted
+    * `security/example.yaml.scala` - a marshaller for OAuth2 tokens.
+Will not be regenerated until either deleted or renamed; and then explicitly requested by issuing a `playScalaSecurity` command.

+## Compatibility

+- Play 2.5.4+
+- Swagger (OpenAPI) 2.0

 ## Run Your Application

 Before we go any further, let's run the application.